The Public Paperfolding History Project

 This

-and history of the traditional origami design usually
+history of the paperfolding design usually known as The

-information that should be added.
+other information that should be added.
 Thank you.
-There is a separate page for The Paper Boat Snapper. ********** The Paper Boat / The Paper Boat with Three Sails Introduction This design was known in both Western Europe and Japan at an early date.
+Both Paper Boats folded from oblongs and Paper Boats folded from squares are recorded on this page.
+Information about early mentions of paper boats that are not accompanied by illustrations or cannot otherwise be positively identified as the Paper Boat design is recorded on the Paper Boats and Paper Ships page.
+There is a separate page for the derivative design known as The Paper Boat Snapper. ********** The Paper Boat / The Paper Boat with Three Sails Introduction This design was known in both Western Europe and Japan at an early date.
 The Western European design, which has one central point or sail, was usually folded from an oblong (although occasionally from a square).
 There appear to be two (or possibly three) different Japanese designs, both / all of which are included on this page.
 One of these is similar to the European design.
 The other has three central points or sails and so can be called the Paper Boat with Three Sails.
 Two different versions of this design can be distinguished but it is possible that they are different representations of the same design.
 Both versions of the Paper Boat with Three Sails (if there were two versions) were probably (although not certainly) folded from squares rather than oblongs.
 The Utagawa Toyohiro print from 1805/10 certainly shows square paper being used.
 The Western European version of the Paper Boat is the basis of the now well-known story of the Captain's Shirt where both ends of the boat and the top of the sail are torn away at various stages in a story about a shipwreck and the remainder unfolded to show that the paper is now in the form of a rather tattered shirt.
 This story is often associated with Lillian Oppenheimer (1898 - 1992) but I do not know whether she invented it, and if she did, when that invention took place. ********** In Japan (and in books by Japanese authors) 1713 The print below is said to come from 'Shotoku Hinagata' (aka Shotoku 3) by Nishikawa Sukenobu, a kosode pattern book which was published in 1713.
 It shows two types of model boat, one made largely of wood and the other a version of the Paper Boat.
 This is not the version folded from an oblong with which Western children are familiar but a similar design folded from a square which has two extra 45 degree points (perhaps sails) in the centre of the boat.
 Source: 'Oru Kokoro', the catalogue of an exhibition on paperfolding history held in Tatsuno City History and Culture Museum in 1999.
 It does not however appear in the version of 'Shôtoku hinagata' held in the Boston Museum of Fine Arts. ********** 1716 This design featuring Paper Boats comes from the pattern book '(Chinshoku) Hinagata Miyako fuzoku' (Rare and Popular Kimono Patterns of the Capital) by Nishikawa Sukenobu, which was published in 1716. ********** 1723 This print showing a Paper Boat lying on the floor comes from 'Onna Fuhzoku Tama kagami' by Nishikawa Sukenobu, which was published in 1723. ********** 1734 This print from a picture book by Mitsonubo Hasegawa, which can be dated to between 1716 and 1734, shows two children with a Komoso and a Paper Boat with Three Sails in a terakoya (a school for the children of commoners).
 Source: 'Oru Kokoro', the catalogue of an exhibition on paperfolding history held in Tatsuno City History and Culture Museum in 1999. ********** 'Ranma Zushiki', a Japanese book of woodcuts published in 1734, contains a print that shows a group of folded paper objects, among which are two Paper Boats. ********** 1735 This print by Nishikawa Sukenobu is sourced from the catalogue of an exhibition on paperfolding history held in Tatsuno City History and Culture Museum in 1999.
 The girl at the back is holding a Paper Crane.
 A Paper Boat and a Sanbo are lying on the floor. ********** 1748 The print below is from the first volume of the illustrated book 'Ehon masu kagami' by Nishikawa Sukenobu, which was published in 1748.
 The subject of the print is the Hina Doll Festival and the ladies on the left are folding paper.
 There is a Paper Boat lying on the floor.
 Compare and contrast the similar print from 1723 above.
 There are a number of other similar prints which also show Paper Boats, but which I have not yet managed to verify or date.
 Details of these can be found on the page about Paperfolding in Prints by Nishikawa Sukenobu. ********** 1775 This print by Isoda Koryusai (1764-1788) showing a Paper Boat can be dated to around 1775 (Information from Juan Gimeno).

 ********** 1772 - 1780 This print by Kitao Shigemasa (1739 - 1820) shows a kimono patterned with Paper Boats.
 Source: 'Oru Kokoro', the catalogue of an exhibition on paperfolding history held in Tatsuno City History and Culture Museum in 1999.
 This kimono design has obvious similarities to the design from 'Skotoku Hinagata' aka Shotoku 3 by Nishikawa Sukenobu, published in 1713 (see above).